dwoltjer/webslides/README.md

 - Plotly: an interactive data visualization library that allows you to create a wide range of charts, graphs, and other visualizations

 Webslides uses Pandas to process the content that is included in your presentation.
-The Plotly package is used to convert Plotly figure opjects to HTML.
+The Plotly package is used to convert Plotly figure objects to HTML.

 ## Installation